• Skip to primary navigation

 Malted Milk Brownie Bark

 Malted Milk Brownie Bark is super crunchy and super chocolaty.
 Each munchable square of this brittle brownie treat is like the crunchy corners that everyone fights over on a pan of brownies!
-No arguing needed with Malted Milk Brown Bark.
-This recipe makes plenty of crunch for everyone to enjoy.
 Make an extra batch to share in care packages and holiday gifts!

-Three stacks of Malted Milk Brownie Bark.
-Two stacks are wrapped in cellophane bags with silver bows.
+Three stacks of Malted Milk Brownie Bark, two wrapped in cellophane bags with silver bows.

 Bowl of chocolate sprinkles and De Ruijter box.